slipstream/SlipStreamDocumentation/docs/administrator_guide/prerequisites.rst

 The SlipStream server has a standard, n-tier web application
-architecture: the application runs within a Java web application container and stores data within an SQL database.
+architecture: the application runs within a Java web application container and stores data within SQL and NoSQL (document oriented) databases.
 Consequently, many administrators will be familiar with its configuration needs and modest resource requirements.

 Software Requirements
 ---------------------